creativetimofficial/argon-dashboard-nodejs/README.md

 ## Migrations and seeds

-1. For database tables structure, in the project root run: `npm knex migrate:latest` or `yarn knex migrate:latest` if you are using `yarn` as the default package manager
+1. For database tables structure, in the project root run: `npm run knex migrate:latest` or `yarn knex migrate:latest` if you are using `yarn` as the default package manager
-2. To create a default user, run: `npm knex seed:run` or `yarn knex seed:run` if you are using `yarn` as the default package manager
+2. To create a default user, run: `npm run knex seed:run` or `yarn knex seed:run` if you are using `yarn` as the default package manager

 ## Run the application